rumushland/sql-marketing-ecommerce-analytics/README.md

 **Question:** Which advertising campaign generated the highest weekly total value?

-**Approach:** Used SQL DATE_TRUNC() to group campaign data by week start date and identified the campaign with the highest weekly total value.
+**Approach:** Used SQL DATE_TRUNC() to group campaign data by week and identify the campaign with the highest total value.

 **Finding:** The Expansion campaign generated the highest weekly total value of 2,294,120.

 [View SQL Query](03_weekly_campaign_value.sql)